-I've wanted to try milling small logs on the bandsaw for a while now, so after our neighbors had a couple of poplar trees taken down (and were nice enough to give us a few logs to experiment with) it was finally time to give it a try!
+I’ve wanted to try milling small logs on the bandsaw for a while now, so after our neighbors had a couple of poplar trees taken down (and were nice enough to give us a few logs to experiment with), it was finally time to give it a try!

 These logs were around 16-18" in diameter and about 2’ long.
 They were still fairly green having been cut about two months earlier.

 Once they were all split, I sealed the ones that were worth keeping with some latex paint to help prevent checking at the ends.
 I then decided to build a small sled from some scrap MDF and a spare miter bar.

 I started by measuring the distance from the miter track to the blade (minus about 1/8") and then transferred that to the MDF.

 I then laid a piece of 18" miter bar on the line and marked the hole locations from the miter bar.